davidedc/Rapture-index-cors-api/readme.md

 The reasons for this change are complex, it's got to do partly with security and the self-defense of API endpoints (both completely unwarranted most of the times, in my opinion).

-We'll eventually go back to that vision - in the meantime what we can do is to open services to serve data cross-domain, using CORS.
+We'll eventually go back to that vision - in the meantime what we can do is to open services to serve data cross-domain, using CORS (which practically means adding a one-line header to the server response).

 # How